“Sin Leading to Death”

-While it is true that all sin, if persisted in, will lead to death (Eze.
-18:4, 24; James 1:15), there is a difference in the degree to which any particular act of sin will bring a man near to death.
-The sins committed by those who are genuinely anxious to serve God, but who suffer from weaknesses are completely different from those sins that are deliberately and persistently done against the Lord.
+While it is true that all sin, if persisted in, will lead to death (Ezekiel 18:4, 24; James 1:15), there is a difference in the degree to which any particular act of sin will bring a man near to death.
+The sins committed by those who are genuinely anxious to serve God, but who suffer from weaknesses are completely different from those sins that are deliberately and persistently done against the Lord’s will.

 This difference in sins is illustrated in the lives of Saul and David.
-The first sinned, and did not repent; the second sinned, but deeply repented.
+The first sinned, and did not repent (1 Samuel 15:10); the second sinned, but deeply repented (Psalm 51).
 Saul died, without hope of having eternal life; David was forgiven and given the promise of eternal life.

 This does not mean that the Christian should not continue to pray for those who have fallen away, or who have never surrendered to Christ.
 But John is simply showing that there is no use praying for forgiveness for a sinner who refuses to repent of his sin.
 Yet, we should continue to pray, for we cannot tell for sure when a man has gone too far.